 Most opinion polls suggest that Italian Prime Minister Matteo Renzi is likely to lose an approaching referendum on his proposals for constitutional reform.

-At a time when Europe is still processing the results of the Brexit referendum and the U.S. election, Italy has become yet another source of uncertainty for the Continent.
+At a time when Europe is still digesting the results of the Brexit referendum and the U.S. election, Italy has become yet another source of uncertainty for the Continent.
 On Dec.
 4, the country will hold a referendum on several constitutional reforms.
-The goal of the proposals, introduced in 2015 by Prime Minister Matteo Renzi's government, is to ensure that future Italian governments are made more stable by reducing the powers and size of the Senate, granting the Chamber of Deputies more authority, and transferring prerogatives from regional administrations to the central government in Rome.
+The goal of the proposals, introduced in 2015 by Prime Minister Matteo Renzi's government, is to ensure that future Italian governments are made more stable by reducing the powers and size of the Senate, granting the lower chamber more authority and transferring prerogatives from regional administrations to the central government in Rome.
 The idea behind those changes is to sever the link between political instability and financial fragility in Italy.
-Ironically, though, the reforms meant to reduce uncertainty in the country are raising questions about its future.
+Ironically, though, the reforms meant to reduce uncertainty in Italy are raising questions about its future....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.